napari/napari/docs/source/events/perfmon.rst

 View the new Trace File
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Drop `/tmp/latest.json` into Chrome again.
+Now we can see that
+`MouseButtonPress` calls
+:meth:`Labels.paint<napari.layer.labels.Label.paint>` and that
+:meth:`Labels.paint<napari.layer.labels.Label.paint>` is really responsible
-After clicking on the event
+for most of the time.
+After clicking on the event press the `m` key, that
-press the `m` key to show the duration of that event on the timeline,
+will highlight the event duration with arrows and print the duration right
-below it says the event took 106.597ms:
+on the timeline, in this case it says the even took  106.597ms:

 .. image:: https://user-images.githubusercontent.com/4163446/94201049-66fc3200-fe89-11ea-9720-6a7ff3c7361a.png

-We added the timer for :meth:`Labels.paint<napari.layer.labels.Label.paint>` and now we see that `MouseButtonPress`
-takes is slow because :meth:`Labels.paint<napari.layer.labels.Label.paint>` is slow.
-When
-investigating a real problem we might have to add quite a few timers.
-We can save
+When investigating a real problem we might have to add quite a few timers.
+If
+add timers that are called hundreds of times that might slow things down
+or clutter the trace file.
+In general we want to trace important and interesting
-the `callable_list` for future use.
+functions.
+If we create a large `callable_list` we can save it for future use.

 Advanced
 ~~~~~~~~